Welcome to the Utah Film Trail.

 Utah.
 America's Film Set.® has been a destination for filmmaking for over 100 years, its diverse landscapes playing a starring role in some of Hollywood's most iconic productions.

-Launching in Spring 2025, the Utah Film Trail invites film enthusiasts to experience these iconic landscapes firsthand.
+The Utah Film Trail invites film enthusiasts to experience these iconic landscapes firsthand.

 Featuring a series of physical markers around the state, the trail will guide travelers off the beaten path to discover the real-world locations featured in some of their favorite films and television shows.
+Start your set-jetting journey here.
+Get a front-row seat to movie tourism at its finest — from opening intros to closing credits.

 Utah Film Trail Locations